 - Developing operational procedures that provide checks to trap and correct errors of individual judgment.

 A detailed view of immediate cause and contributing factors indicates that vessel operators should continue to build and renew their management systems.
-Vessel operators can also collect their own information on problems and key causes of incidents to help to focus oil spill prevention efforts, which can reduce the risk of incidents.
+Vessel operators can also collect their own information on problems and key causes of incidents to help focus oil spill prevention efforts, which can reduce the risk of incidents.